officelearn/azure-docs.sv-se/articles/notebooks/tutorial-create-run-jupyter-notebook.md

     The following code generates a plot: green dots are training data, red dots are test data, blue dots are predictions.
 Gray line is the regression itself.
 You see that all the blue dots are exactly on the line, as they should be, because the predictions exactly fit the model (the line).
     ```

-1. Kodcell; När du kör, skapar den här cellen en grafisk rityta.
-Om du inte se diagram först gången (och i stället finns i ”bild storlek 640 x 480 med 1 axlar”), kör du cellen igen.
+1. Kodcell; När den körs skapar cellen ett grafiskt ritdiagram.
+Om du inte ser diagrammet första gången (och i stället ser "Bildstorlek 640x480 med 1 axlar" kör du cellen igen.

     ```python
     import matplotlib.pyplot as plt